edhowland/NuScheme/README.md

 - Mutators : like _cons!
   * have a single leading underscore and a trailing bang '!'
   * generally take a store on input and return a new store on output
+  * If working with the environment, probably takes a store and returns a new store

+### Streaming world functions:

 - Streamers : Like __car, __eval and __world-list
-  * Have 2 leading underscores
+  * Start with 2 leading underscores (hereafter called 'dunder'
   * Take a world on input and return a new world on output
   * May update the .result field on output
-  * May only work on the previous .result field on input
+  * May or may not only work on the previous .result field on input
+- Query functions
+  * Start with a dunder
+  * End with trailing '?'
+  * And return boolean true/false
+  * Cannot participate in the middle of a stream pipeline, thus must occur at the end of any pipeline or just $env.world
+- Mutators
+  * Start with a dunder
+  * end with a trailing '!' exclamation mark
+  * May use .result field as input
+  * Returns the (changed) world and may also change the .result field
+- Value inspectors
+  * Start with a dunder
+  * Ends with trailing '=' equal sign
+  * Cannot participate in the middle of a stream, and must therefore occur at the end of a pipeline

 Note: If a query streamer like '__atom?' or '__null?' will return a new world on output with the result field set to boolean true or false.
 These also